Transfer Credit/Military Credit

 - Transfer students who have a transferable academic associate’s degree are granted core curriculum credit as follows:

-- A University System transfer will get credit for completion of core areas A1-F, health and kinesiology, provided they have not changed their intended major from the transferring school.
-If they change majors, they will have to complete area F at Georgia Southern University (Academic Affairs Handbook, University System of Georgia, 2.04.04).
+- A University System of Georgia transfer will get credit for completion of core areas A1-F, provided they have not changed their intended major from the transferring school.
+A student who changes majors will have to complete Area F at Georgia Southern University (Academic Affairs Handbook, University System of Georgia, 2.04.04).

 - Credits accepted in transfer by Georgia Southern University may not necessarily apply as credit hours toward graduation.
-Final determination, with exception of areas A1-E of the core curriculum, will be made by the appropriate academic advisor and are subject to the regulations of the school and department granting the degree and major.
+Final determination will be made by the appropriate Department and College.

 - they were full-time college students for two semesters at a previous institution; or